Current Student FAQs Skip to main content

 • Upon approval by the department chair of your Faculty Advisory Chair, you should meet with your assigned Faculty Advisory Chair to establish a full committee and to prepare a finalized Program of Study.
 Students will need to turn in the final Program of Study the third week of January.

-A program of study is a carefully considered research, writing, and course registration outline that helps the student fulfill all degree requirements.
-It is essential for organized, well-ordered graduate work.
 The Graduate Program Administrator will give each student a program of study form at New Student Orientation.
 The student, with the help of their Faculty Advisory Chair, will compile a list of classes, based on required courses and electives.
 The student will submit the completed 1st and 2nd section of the program of study form to the Graduate Program Administrator.
 The Graduate Program Administrator will obtain signatures of the new committee and will enter the program of study information into the gradprogress system, which students can access and view at https://gradprogress.sim.byu.edu/.

 A note on elective courses: In some instances, a limited number of 300 and 400 level courses can apply to a master’s degree.
 However, lower-division courses (100 and 200 level), Independent Study (correspondence) courses, 300 and 400 level religion courses, and education courses numbered 514R cannot apply toward a master's degree.